Isla Mujeres vs Cozumel: Which Mexican Island Should You Visit?

 Isla Mujeres

 Isla Mujeres is small and intimate.
 It measures roughly 7 km long and less than 1 km wide.
 The vibe here is mellow, colorful, and deeply local.
-It feels like a fishing village that happens to sit on a postcard-perfect beach.
+It feels like a fishing village that happens to sit on a postcard-perfect beach, which can get crowded, especially on weekends.

 You can explore the entire island in a day, and everything feels close-knit.
 The pace of life is slow, and most travelers come here to relax, sip cocktails by the beach, and soak in the sunsets.
-The northern part of the island is more developed with beach clubs, hotels, and restaurants, while the southern tip remains quiet and scenic.
+The northern part of the island is more developed with beach clubs, hotels, and restaurants, while the southern tip (Punta Sur) remains quiet and scenic, with its Iconic park, which I recommend visiting at sunset.

 Cozumel

-Cozumel is much larger — about 48 km long — and it offers a broader spectrum of experiences.
+Cozumel is much larger — about 48 km long — and it offers many more things to do and exciting boat tours to explore one of the greatest coral reefs in the world.
 While the town of San Miguel has the usual tourist infrastructure (shops, cafes, bars), much of the island is undeveloped and wild.
 You’ll find remote beaches, eco parks, and less-crowded areas on the eastern side.

 Isla Mujeres